zekunhao1995/DualSDF/README.md

             </td>
         </tr>
         <tr>
-            <td>Adjust the fuselage diameter of an airplane by changing the diameter of a sphere</td>
+            <td>Adjust the fuselage diameter of the airplane by changing the diameter of the selected sphere</td>
         </tr>
         <tr>
-            <td>Adjust the height of a chair by moving a single sphere on the leg</td>
+            <td>Adjust the height of the chair by moving the selected sphere located on one of the legs</td>
         </tr>
     </tbody>
 </table>